7 Best Places to Retire and Live in Italy: 2023

 The city has a diversified population because of the college and other educational institutions, including many foreign inhabitants of all ages who come to the city to study, work, and live.
 In Italy, Bologna is a significant center for culture.
 For instance, UNESCO designated this region as a City of Music, and it is also rich in other arts.

-Read More: Best Places to Retire and Live in Germany: 2023
+Read More: 10 Best Country to Retire and Live in Europe: 2023

 It is technically in the north but is in the middle of the country and is hence near to Austria, Germany, France, Switzerland, and Monaco.
 It’s ideal for traveling around Italy and Europe quickly because you can also get to Florence, Venice, and Milan with ease.